wp-plugins/ifgathering-fundraising-widget/readme.txt

 *   1 size 350x350 and this is not responsive.
 *   1 shortcode `[fundraiser_widget]` (can't be used at the same time as the widget)
+*   You can only use one instance of the widget on a page.

 == Screenshots ==